lauritswl/Github-Merge-Conflict/README.md

 # Github-Merge-Conflict
 A repository to show a github merge conflict
+This is the file in the main branch, and would normally be the assignment descrition For each branch please fill out this MD:
+____________

+What is the name of this branch:

+What is your name:

+How does a pipe from tidyverse look in R: